Khalis Merah: Club career

 Born in Meyzieu in the Metropolis of Lyon, Merah started his youth career at the local US Meyzieu.
 In July 2016, he joined the youth academy of region giants Lyon.

 On 24 February 2025, on his 18th birthday, Merah signed his first professional contract with Lyon, tying him to the club until June 2027.
 He captained Lyon under-19s side during the 2024–25 season, before being integrated to Lyon reserves team that the end of the season, where he made his senior debut at the Championnat National 3.

 Ahead of the 2025–26 season, Merah was promoted to Lyon's first team by coach Paulo Fonseca.
 He earned his first official appearance for Lyon on 16 August 2025 in a 1–0 away win over Lens during the first matchday of the 2025–26 Ligue 1, coming in as a substitute in the 66th minute.
 Shortly after his professional debut, on 26 August, Merah extended his contract with Lyon until 2029.
 Five days later, he earned his first start for Les Gones, playing 71 minutes in the 1–0 victory over Marseille in the Choc des Olympiques.
 Following his impressive performances, Merah was given the Pépite du mois award for the best youth talent of the month in Ligue 1.

 International career

 Merah appeared twice for France U16 in March 2023.

 In October 2025, Merah was initially called up to France U20 squad for the 2025 FIFA U-20 World Cup, but Lyon refused to release the player as the competition was held outside the FIFA International Match Calendar.

 Playing style

 Merah is a versatile midfielder.
-He is capable of anchoring the midfield as a defensive midfielder and as a central midfielder.
-Despite his once slight physique, he has compensated with exceptional positional awareness.
-He is also known for his proficiency in set pieces.
+He is capable of anchoring the midfield as a defensive midfielder as well as a central midfielder.